Pneumothorax

 • Discharge and review as outpatient in 2-4 weeks

-Conservative care if patient wishes to avoid procedures
+Patient wishes to avoid procedures Conservative management

 • PSPPrimary spontaneous pneumothorax→ review as outpatient every 2-4 days